-Industrivärden is classified as an Investment Entity, and as such does not consolidate certain subsidiaries.
-Subsidiaries that serve in a supporting function to the Parent Company are consolidated in accordance with the acquisition method, while subsidiaries and associated companies that are investments (portfolio companies) are not consolidated, but are stated at fair value.
+Industrivärden is classified as an Investment Entity and as such does not consolidate certain subsidiaries.
+Subsidiaries that serve in a supporting function for the Parent Company are consolidated in accordance with the acquisition method, while subsidiaries and associated companies that are investments (portfolio companies) are not consolidated, but are stated on a continuing basis at fair value.

 Parent company reporting